 Free data recovery evaluation

-Data Recovery Technicians knows what a headache it can be when your fail-safe RAID array fails.
+Data Recovery Technicians knows what a headache it can be when your fail-safe RAID array fails and you need immediate help recovering data.

 RAID drives can run mission-critical apps seamlessly for years.
 As a matter of fact, chances of RAID failure are under 0.25%.
-So, we understand your panic when one does fail.
+So, we understand your panic when one does fail resulting in lost files.

 - Overwritten Data